Completing the application form – CoL Centre PhD programme 2025

 Complete the application form

-Once you have logged onto the recruitment system go to the ‘2024 CoL Centre PhD Programme’.
-The online application form has 9 sections to fill out: personal details, project choice, statement, experience, education, other details, references, equal opportunities and declaration.
+Once you have logged onto the recruitment system go to the ‘2025 CoL Centre PhD Programme’.
+The online application form has 10 sections to fill out: personal details, project choice, statement, research experience, education, other information, references, equal opportunities, how did you hear about us, and declaration.

-You can move from section to section by clicking on the left-hand links.
+You can move from section to section by clicking on the left-hand menu.
 You can save your progress so you can return to and complete the form at a later date.
 However, if you move to a new section of the form without completing all the required fields and hitting the ‘save’ button, changes will be lost.
+Please note, the application form only accepts plain text.
+Special characters and bullet points might generate unintended symbols.

-The online application site will close on 9 November 2023, noon.
+The online application site will close on 5 November 2024, noon.
 However, you are encouraged to submit your application as soon as possible, to allow sufficient time for your referees to supply their references.
-Please note that the deadline for references is 13 November 2023, noon.
-After the reference deadline, your application will be available to the following people: members of the CoL Centre Training team and Crick Academic Training (junior researchers) team for the purposes of checking eligibility; and all members of the supervisory teams of the projects chosen by you and also, potentially, relevant members of their groups for the purposes of shortlisting.
+Please note that the deadline for references is 12 November 2024, noon.
+After the reference deadline, your application will be available to the following people: members of the CoL Centre Training Team and Crick Academic Training (Junior Researchers) Team for the purposes of checking eligibility; and all members of the supervisory teams of the projects chosen by you and also, potentially, relevant members of their groups for the purposes of shortlisting.

 Completing the application form